Skip to content

 Conclusion

 In this article we saw how SimpleX compares to a few other popular instant messengers and some of its unique advantages.
-We saw how to easily install and start using it, and going the extra mile, how to self-host and use your own servers.
+We saw how to easily install and start using it.
 With that knowledge in hand, you can easily make all your chats private!

 Suggest changes